pradricc2/jsonParser/README.md

 You can test your code against the files in the folder tests/step1.
 Consider automating the tests so you can run them repeatedly as you progress through the challenge.
+# Step 2
+In this step your goal is to extend the parser to parse a simple JSON object containing string keys and string values, i.e.:

+{"key": "value"}

+You can test against the files in the folder tests/step2.